lukethacoder/luke-gatsby-starter/README.md

 # Luke Gatsby Starter

 Kick off your project with this opinionated boilerplate.
 This barebones starter ships with the main Gatsby configuration files you might need.
-This starter was inspired by the [ueno-gatsby-starter](https://github.com/ueno-llc/ueno-gatsby-starter)
+This starter was inspired by [ueno-gatsby-starter](https://github.com/ueno-llc/ueno-gatsby-starter)

 ## Installation